bouchraakl/GPC-Backend/README.md

 3. Once the application is running, you can test the API endpoints using Postman or any other API testing tool.

 ## Project Detailed Documentation
-You can find the detailed project documentation on our wiki :
+You can find the detailed project documentation on our wiki : [GPC Wiki](https://github.com/grupo09-projeto-integrador/GPC-Backend/wiki)

 ## Contributors
 | Role             |Name   | E-mail   |